Suffield Family Thriving Following IVF Treatments

 49 year old Laura Martorello of Suffield, Connecticut, is quite busy these days.

-“I work 3 jobs so I can provide a nice home and do more than my parents did for me.
-But at the end of the day, my girls are my life,” Laura said.
+“I work three jobs so I can provide a nice home and do more than my parents did for me.
+But at the end of the day, my girls are my life,” Martorello said.

 FIRST STEP TOWARDS MOTHERHOOD

-The journey to this point of her life was challenging, too, but made possible by the Reproductive Services professionals at Baystate Medical Center.
-Laura is not married, but has always wanted to be a mother.
-After three unsuccessful artificial insemination procedures, Laura turned to in-vitro fertilization and used a donor’s sperm.
+The journey to this point of her life was challenging, too, but made possible by the team at Baystate Reproductive Medicine.
+Martorello is not married, but has always wanted to be a mother.
+After three unsuccessful artificial insemination procedures, she turned to in-vitro fertilization and used a donor’s sperm.

-“The entire experience was great.
-From the minute I first met Dr. Wickyz seven years ago – she greeted me in the waiting room.
-I thought she was a nurse,” Laura said.
+“The entire experience was great, from the minute I first met Dr. Wiczyk seven years ago.
+She greeted me in the waiting room; I thought she was a nurse,” Martorello said.

-Laura successfully became pregnant at the first attempt of IVF, and nine months later Antonia entered the world.
+Martorello successfully became pregnant at the first attempt of IVF, and nine months later, Antonia entered the world.
 She is name after her grandmother, and is a thriving six year old girl.
 She’s also a big sister.

 ONE BIG, ALBEIT EXTENDED, FAMILY

-The team at Baystate that helped Laura start her family is now a big part of her family.
+The team at Baystate that helped Martorello start her family is now a big part of her family.

-“Kathy Wycoff, the nurse, was crucial and Amy Novak, the ultrasound tech were awesome.
+“Kathy Wycoff, the nurse, was crucial and Amy Novak, the ultrasound tech was awesome.
 Both were like family and genuinely cared.
-Antonia calls Amy “Dr. Amy,’” Laura said.
+Antonia calls Amy 'Dr. Amy,’” Martorello said.
 “When I would bring Antonia with me on my appointments for Daniella, they talked with her and showed her the screen to see the ultrasound.”

-"This is what life is – you live your life to account for something and this is what I can account for," she said.
+"This is what life is – you live your life to count for something and this is what I can account for," she said.